It’s Not Stigmatizing to Talk About the Abusive Behaviors Seen in Borderline & Narcissistic Personality Disorders

 Educating people about abuse and challenging misconceptions around healthy and unhealthy behaviors is quite literally a part of my job.

 As both a psychotherapist and coach, a huge part of my job is teaching people about mental and emotional health, relationships, and abusive dynamics.
-People can’t set healthy boundaries and make healthy choices unless they understand the ways healthy and unhealthy boundaries and choices look like.
-And, since my focus is working with the adult children of parents with borderline and narcissistic personality disorders (as well as people with a partner, ex, or other family member with BPD or NPD), talking about the abusive behaviors that are a part of these disorders is a major component of what I do.
+People can’t set healthy boundaries unless they understand what healthy and unhealthy boundaries look like.

 Narcissistic Personality Disorder (NPD) manifests with a striking lack of empathy.
 Individuals with NPD prioritize their own needs above all else, even when it means causing harm to those around them.
 This disregard for others' well-being stems from a deep-seated sense of entitlement and a belief that they are inherently superior and their needs matter more.
 Consequently, people with NPD engage in behaviors that are manipulative, exploitative, and emotionally abusive without remorse or consideration for the consequences.

-On the other hand, Borderline Personality Disorder (BPD) presents a different set of challenges.
-While empathy isn't inherently lacking in individuals with BPD, they do struggle to manage intense and overwhelming emotions including rage.
-This intense emotional turmoil can make it challenging for people with BPD to empathize with others.
 Their own inner turmoil consumes so much of their mental and emotional capacity there isn’t much space to consider the emotions and needs of others.
-And, even when people with BPD are aware of the emotions of others, their own needs and feelings outweigh those of anyone else.
+And, even when people with BPD are aware of the emotions of others, their own needs and feelings frequently outweigh those of anyone else.
 Consequently, their interactions with others may be marked by volatility, unpredictability, and sometimes, aggression.

 BPD borderline mother